pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 ## Program Equivalence

-First of all, a program context is defined as a whole-program with a single hole in it that should be filled in.
+First, a program context is defined as a whole program with a single hole that should be filled.
-Think of this as a partially written program with a fill-in-the-blank where we will copy-paste our implementation into.
+Think of this as a partially written program with a fill-in-the-blank where we will copy-paste our implementation.

-Noteably, the empty context (just a blank space and nothing more), is a valid program context: filling the blank space with the implementation just gives us back the implementation as a whole-program.
+Notably, the empty context (just a blank space and nothing more), is a valid program context: filling the blank space with the implementation just gives us back the implementation as a whole program.
 Kleene-equivalence of programs is the context-sensitive definition of program equivalence where we assume the programming context is empty, and for our purposes, it is defined as mutual termination.
-Kleene-equivalence is enough to show dynamic correctness of compilation because it guarantees the context-sensitive case of whole-program correctness.
+Kleene-equivalence is enough to show the dynamic correctness of compilation because it guarantees the context-sensitive case of whole-program correctness.

-Contextual-equivalence is the context-insensitive definition of programming equivalence defined as mutual termination within *any* arbitrarily chosen program context.
+Contextual equivalence is the context-insensitive definition of programming equivalence, which is defined as mutual termination within *any* arbitrarily chosen program context.
-It is clear that this implies Kleene-equivalence as the empty context is one such context.
+This implies Kleene-equivalence as the empty context is one such context.

 You can understand this distinction by thinking of the chosen program context as a set of test cases.
-We can opt for the context-sensitive version of correctness where we only test one particular set of test cases, or we could do the context-insensitive approach of quantifing over all possible test cases we can possibly write, even ones we didn't think of, and still show they are equivalent under these arbitrary test cases.
+We can opt for the context-sensitive version of correctness where we only test one particular set of test cases, or we could make the context-insensitive approach of quantifying over all possible test cases we can possibly write, even ones we didn't think of, and still show they are equivalent under these arbitrary test cases.
-This might seem too good to be true, however, we can define this helpful tool known as a logical relation to help aid us in these proofs of contextual-equivalence.
+This might seem too good to be true, however, we can define this helpful tool known as a logical relation to help aid us in these proofs of contextual equivalence.

-A logical relation is defined inductively on the type-structure of the programs it is comparing, so we can leverage type information about the program to prove logical-equivalence.
+A logical relation is defined inductively on the type structure of the programs it is comparing, so we can leverage type information about the program to prove logical equivalence.
-We must also demonstrate that this logical-equivalence corresponds to contextual-equivalence in that they relate the same things, but rest assured that for our research, we have formally verified this complex result in a proof assistant.
+We must also demonstrate that this logical equivalence corresponds to contextual equivalence in that they relate the same things, but rest assured that for our research, we have formally verified this complex result in a proof assistant.

 ## Full Abstraction Correctness

-Formally, full abstraction correctness is defined as: if two source programs \\(e\\) and \\(e'\\) are contextually-equivalent, and they compile to target programs \\(d\\) and \\(d'\\) respectively, then \\(d\\) and \\(d'\\) are contextually-equivalent.
+Formally, full abstraction correctness is defined as: if two source programs \\(e\\) and \\(e'\\) are contextually equivalent, and they compile to target programs \\(d\\) and \\(d'\\) respectively, then \\(d\\) and \\(d'\\) are contextually-equivalent.

 Why is this what we want?
-Well, if we look at the given that \\(e\\) and \\(e'\\) are contextually-equivalent, we can comprehend this as if we were to hot-swap \\(e'\\) for \\(e\\) in our program, there would be no observable difference.
+Well, if we look at the given that \\(e\\) and \\(e'\\) are contextually equivalent, we can comprehend this as if we were to hot-swap \\(e'\\) for \\(e\\) in our program, there would be no observable difference.
 The logical message that \\(e\\) and \\(e'\\) are trying to convey is the same, even if the two particular ways of explaining that message are different.
-By knowing that \\(d\\) and \\(d'\\) are contextually-equivalent after compilation, we learn that the logical message gets preserved post-compilation: the compiler is somewhat agnostic to the particular way the logical message is represented in the source language, it compiles in such a way that preserves the logical message the source programs are trying to convery.
+By knowing that \\(d\\) and \\(d'\\) are contextually equivalent after compilation, we learn that the logical message gets preserved post-compilation: the compiler is somewhat agnostic to the particular way the logical message is represented in the source language, it compiles in such a way that preserves the logical message the source programs are trying to convey.

 When viewed from a practical perspective, this ability to hot-swap before and after compilation is the driving force of modern software practices.
 If we want to change a single line of code in the source language, but we already spent many minutes compiling the old program, we can just recompile the single line on its own and hot-swap the old version of the line post-compilation, and compilation correctness would still be preserved.
 This notion of correctness also enables optimizations at any stage of compilation: we can do a partial hot-swap of code at any stage of compilation and still maintain the overall correctness proof.
-The structure of this definition also allows for stacking arbitrarily many compilation phases together, you just need to show that contextual-equivalence is preserved at each stage.
+The structure of this definition also allows for stacking arbitrarily many compilation phases together, you just need to show that contextual equivalence is preserved at each stage.

 ## Proving Full Abstraction Correctness

-If the source and target languages were the same and the statics of programs don't change during compilation (not a very intersting compiler), then just knowing that the source and target programs are contextually equivalent is enough to prove full abstraction correctness by symmetry and transitivity of contextual-equivalence.
+If the source and target languages were the same and the statics of programs didn't change during compilation (not a very interesting compiler), then just knowing that the source and target programs are contextually equivalent is enough to prove full abstraction correctness by symmetry and transitivity of contextual-equivalence.

 $$d \equiv e \equiv e' \equiv d'$$

-However, in most cases, the source and target programs are not directly contextually-equivalent, but are contextually equivalent over a chosen interface.
+However, in most cases, the source and target programs are not directly contextually equivalent but are contextually equivalent over a chosen interface.
 This interface is defined through mutually inverse functions \\(\mathbf{over}\\) and \\(\mathbf{back}\\) that relate the logic of the source and target languages.
 We must thus prove that \\(e \equiv \mathbf{back}(d)\\) or equivalently that \\(\mathbf{over}(e) \equiv d\\) to get full abstraction correctness through compatibility of contextual-equivalence.